 What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?

-The Fund has a binding environmental target which is measured using the objective sustainability indicator (described above).
-The binding elements of the investment strategy used to achieve this target are set out below:
+The Fund has binding environmental and social targets which are measured using objective sustainability indicators (described above).
+The binding elements of the investment strategy used to achieve these targets are set out below: